Promoting British Values at Holy Trinity C of E Primary School

 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Holy Trinity C of E Primary School these values are reinforced regularly and in the following ways.

-Democracy is embedded at the school.
+Democracy is embedded in the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to air their opinions and ideas through our School Council and regular questionnaires.
 The elections of the head-boy and head-girl, School Council, House Captains, Peer Mediators and Worship team are based on pupil and staff votes (following presentations or applications), reflecting our British electoral system and demonstrating democracy in action.

 The Rule of Law